JuliaSymbolics/SymbolicUtils.jl/page/rewrite.md

 rcas((cos(x) + sin(x))^2)
 ```

-It restarts the chain after each successful application of the rule, so after `sqexpand` is hit it (re)starts again and successfully applies `acpyid` to resulting expression.
+It restarts the chain after each successful application of a rule, so after `sqexpand` is hit it (re)starts again and successfully applies `acpyid` to resulting expression.

 You can also use `Fixpoint` to apply the rules until there are no changes.